mikblack/hpgp-basics/chr5-novel-regions.md

 17 0 0 17 461
 ```

-To further restrict things, we can select out novel nodes that are at least 1000bp long:
+To further restrict things, we can select novel nodes that are at least 1000bp long:

 ```{bash}
 cat chr5-novel-nodes.txt | awk '{ if ($5 > 999) print $1, $2, $3, $4, $5 }' > chr5-novel-nodes-1kbp.txt